uab-cgds-worthey/quac/docs/system_testing.md

 # as well as for the snakemake triggered jobs
 USE_SLURM="--cli_cluster_config configs/cli_cluster_config.json
            --snakemake_cluster_config configs/snakemake_cluster_config.json"
-# USE_SLURM=""  # uncomment this, comment out the above line, and use this if you don't want to use slurm at all
+# USE_SLURM=""  # uncomment this, comment out the above line, and use this if you don't want to use slurm at all.
+Useful for development purposes

 ########## No prior QC data involved ##########